nhunzaker/jest-5-minutes/README.md

-# Jest in 2 minutes
+# Jest in 5 minutes

 Jest is a JavaScript testing framework.
 It has several key features that we like:

+- Batteries included.
+Jest ships with powerful mocking capabilities, an assertion library, a robust watch mode, and handles code coverage out of the box.
 - Babel integration.
 Jest works with Babel.
 Out of the box.
 No hassles.
-- Batteries included.
-Jest ships with powerful mocking capabilities, an assertion library, a robust watch mode, and handles code coverage out of the box.
+- JSDOM.
+Simulate the DOM environment for fast unit testing.
 - Snapshot testing.
 Jest has a snapshot feature that allows you to write assertions against diffs of serializable information.